DarthFubuMVC/fubumvc/docs/source/topics/redirecting/index.rst

 .. seealso::

-  See :ref:`behavior-chains`
+  See :ref:`Behavior Chains <behavior>`

 .. seealso::

-  See :ref:`one-in-one-out` to understand how the output model of a controller action is set into the fubu request for you.
+  See {document reference here} to understand how the output model of a controller action is set into the fubu request for you.